MurrellGroup/ProtPlot.jl/README.md

 ## Customizing colors

 Use the `colors` keyword argument to customize colors at the residue level.
-This argument should be a vector of vectors, where each inner vector contains values between 0 and 1, representing the colors of each residue in a chain according to the `colormap`.
-These colors are recursively passed to the rendering functions, ensuring that each residue is colored appropriately.
+This argument should be a vector of vectors, where each vector contains values between 0 and 1, representing the colors of each residue in their respective chains according to the `colormap`.

 ```julia
 # Load protein data from a PDB file